coastline

 Saddler Grove, Redwood National Park, California

-Though not officially part of the Redwood National and State Parks network, Humboldt Redwoods is similarly characterized by the incredible giant trees and old growth redwood forest of those parks.
-Its location farther south and in a relatively more arid environment gives the forest a more open and less jungle-like appearance.
-As such, its trees are more visible and sightlines are clearer.
-From a landscape perspective, this park is the most scenic and photogenic as the breadth of its forests can be fully appreciated.
+Though not officially part of the Redwood National and State Parks network, Humboldt Redwoods State Park features similarly magnificent giant trees and old-growth redwood forests.
+Located farther south and in a relatively more arid environment, the forest here has a more open, less jungle-like appearance compared to its northern counterparts.
+This openness allows for clearer sightlines and more visible trees.
+From a landscape perspective, Humboldt Redwoods is particularly scenic and photogenic, offering expansive views where the breadth of its forests can be fully appreciated.